 Whole life insurance also provides lifetime coverage, but the terms and payments are usually fixed.
 Whole life insurance focuses on cash value, with a savings component that accumulates tax-deferred over time.
 This means you will not pay taxes as the cash value increases over time.
 It is widely considered to be the simplest permanent life insurance, compared to universal life insurance.

 On paper, term life insurance is the cheapest.
-However, as always, lower price means less features.
+However, as always, a lower price means fewer features.
 Term life insurance is short-term and has no accumulated cash value.
 Once the policy expires, there will be no coverage.
 If you want to only cover a specific time period, for example, while your children are still small or while you are paying off your mortgage, term life insurance is ideal.
 You can use the money you save on your premiums to invest in other assets, such as making bigger payments on your mortgage.

-Meanwhile, whole life insurance, though costlier, allows you to accumulate a large lump-sum over time without paying any taxes.
+Meanwhile, whole life insurance, though costlier, allows you to accumulate a large lump sum over time without paying any taxes.
 Plus, the coverage is permanent and lasts your lifetime.
 Whole life insurance might be more appealing than term life insurance in a range of circumstances.
 For instance, it can help cover inheritance or estate taxes, which can be extremely costly for large estates.
 Additionally, it can set off funeral costs.
 If you have a lifelong dependent, e.g., a child with learning difficulties, you will want to ensure they will always be provided for.
 Therefore, whole life insurance is the best option.

 Whatever package you decide to go with, you want to make sure you are paying the right amount.
 To save money on life insurance, consider this: